Normativity: Realism and anti-realism

 Realism is typically paired with cognitivism, a view about the meaning of normative sentences.
 Cognitivists assert that normative claims represent what the world is like and have truth values.
 Non-cognitivists reject the idea that normative sentences can be true or false.
 They usually accept that normative language has some form of meaning and have proposed several ways to explain its meaning without representation and truth values.
 Expressivism is one such proposal arguing that normative language is used to express personal attitudes and emotions.
 According to one version of expressivism, to say that an action is wrong means that the speaker dislikes the action, similar to yelling "Boo!" as a sign of disapproval.
 Non-cognitivism is primarily associated with anti-realism, but it is also possible to combine cognitivism with anti-realism.
 For example, error theory holds that normative statements have truth values and that all of them are false because there are no normative facts.

-A key topic in the debate between realists and anti-realists concerns the distinctive character of normative facts, leading critics to describe normativity as an odd or "queer" phenomenon.
+A key topic in the debate between realists and anti-realists concerns the distinctive character of normative facts, leading critics to describe normativity as an odd phenomenon.
 They assert that irreducible prescriptions would be mysterious entities that are not easily integrated into a scientific worldview.
 A similar objection focuses on knowledge of normative facts and suggests that how people acquire and justify normative beliefs is equally odd and undermines their credibility.
 Supporters of realism hold that normative facts are required to explain experiences and practices associated with normativity.
 For instance, claims about what should be are typically formulated like claims about what is, indicating that the former can be true or false just like the latter.
 Another line of support maintains that when people disagree and argue about normative judgments, they implicitly assume the existence of an underlying truth since there would be no genuine disagreement otherwise.